 - the times of day when the swelling tends to be worse

-- if you are experiencing any other symptoms
+- any other symptoms you may be experiencing

-- if you notice any factors that tend to make the swelling better or worse
+- any factors that appear to make the swelling better or worse

 To help diagnose the cause of the swelling, your doctor may order one or more of the following tests:

 - blood tests including blood count, kidney and liver function studies, and electrolytes to evaluate the various organs

 - X-rays to view the bones and other tissues

 - ultrasound to examine the organs, blood vessels, and tissues

 If your swelling is related to a lifestyle habit or a minor injury, your doctor will likely recommend home treatments.
 If your swelling is the result of an underlying health condition, your doctor will first attempt to treat that specific condition.
 Swelling may be reduced with prescription medications, such as diuretics.
 However, these medicines can cause side effects, and are usually used only if home remedies aren’t working.